iainsgillis/grav-plugin-highlight-php/README.md

 supported; this is by design.

-To enter an inline, syntax-highlighted code snippet, use a self-closing shortcode, where the tagname is a [supported language name (or an alias)](https://github.com/scrivo/highlight.php/tree/master/src/Highlight/languages), and the string parameter after the equals sign is the snippet to be parsed.
+To enter an inline, syntax-highlighted code snippet, use a self-closing shortcode, where the BbCode value is a [supported language name (or an alias)](https://github.com/scrivo/highlight.php/tree/master/src/Highlight/languages), and the `code` parameter is the snippet to be parsed.

 For example: this paragraph, with the raw forms of `[hl=javascript code="console.log('hello')"]` and `[hl=js code="console.log('hello')"]` renders